jkroso/when/Readme.md

   - [decorate()](#decoratefunction)
   - [coerce()](#coercevalueany)

-### when(promise:Promise, onValue:Function, onError:Function)
+### when(result:Result, onValue:Function, onError:Function)

-  create a new Promise whos eventual value is derived from the value of `promise`.
-Basically this is an unbound version of the `then` method found on most promise implementations.
+  create a new Result whos eventual value is derived from the value of `result`.

 ### read(value:any, onValue:Function, onError:Function)

-  read the value of `value` even if its within a promise
+  read the value of `value` even if its within a Result

 ### decorate(ƒ:Function)

-  decorate `ƒ` so it can receive promised arguments
+  decorate `ƒ` so it can receive Results as arguments

 ### coerce(value:any)

-  coerce `value` to a trusted promise
+  coerce `value` to a trusted Result

 ## Running the tests